publicdocs/uscode/assets/md/titles/usc10/us/usc/t10/stA/ptIV/ch159/m__us_usc_t10_s2687.md

  __Military Base Closure Report__

     [Pub.
-L. 102–581, title I, § 107(d)][/us/pl/102/581/s107/d], Oct.
+L. 102–581, title I][/us/pl/102/581/tI], § 107(d), Oct.
 31, 1992, [106 Stat.
 4879][/us/stat/106/4879], provided that within 30 days after the date on which the Secretary of Defense recommended a list of military bases for closure or realignment pursuant to section 2903(c) of the Defense Base Closure and Realignment Act of 1990 ([Pub.
 L. 101–510][/us/pl/101/510], set out below), the Administrator of the Federal Aviation Administration was to submit to Congress and the Defense Base Closure and Realignment Commission a report on the effects of all those recommendations involving military airbases, including the effect on civilian airports and airways in the local community and region; potential modifications and costs necessary to convert such bases to civilian aviation use; and in the case of air traffic control or radar coverage currently provided by the Department of Defense, potential installations or adjustments of equipment and costs necessary for the Federal Aviation Administration to maintain existing levels of service for the local community and region.

  __Indemnification of Transferees of Closing Defense Property__

 [Pub.
 L. 102–484, div.
-A, title III, § 330][/us/pl/102/484/s330], Oct.
+A, title III][/us/pl/102/484/dA/tIII], § 330, Oct.
 23, 1992, [106 Stat.
 2371][/us/stat/106/2371], as amended by [Pub.
 L. 103–160, div.
-A, title X, § 1002][/us/pl/103/160/s1002], Nov.
+A, title X][/us/pl/103/160/dA/tX], § 1002, Nov.
 30, 1993, [107 Stat.
 1745][/us/stat/107/1745], provided that:

 >     “(a)  __In General__  __.—__